AdamKinnell/16bit-custom-cpu/README.md

 ## Loading programs
 1. Go to the `RAM_1KB_A` circuit in the window on the left side of the logisim application.
-2. Right-click on the memory bank and go to `Edit Contents...`.
+2. Right-click on the memory bank and go to `Edit Contents...`
 3. Enter machine code directly or load it from a file.
 4. Memory is updated once the main window is in focus again, no need to close the window or apply changes.

 Each group in the hex editor window is 32-bits (1 instruction).
 Input is big-endian, so no need to swap bytes or do anything messy.

 You may keep the hex editor open to modify the code as it's being run.